-Vitamin D is very unique because we not only get it from food, but also the sun!
-Also known as the “sunshine vitamin” it is essential for strong bones and preventing diseases like rickets, osteopenia and osteoporosis.
-Exposure to sunlight and a proper diet will often prevent vitamin D deficiency, but not always!
+Vitamin D is unique because we not only get it from food, but also the sun!
+Also known as the “sunshine vitamin,” it is essential for strong bones and preventing diseases like rickets, osteopenia, and osteoporosis.
+Exposure to sunlight and a proper diet will often prevent Vitamin D deficiency, but not always.

-While symptoms may be vague, prolonged vitamin D deficiency can lead to other conditions like hyperparathyroidism.
-In the older population, it can also lead to symptoms of osteoporosis like fragility bone fractures.
+While symptoms may be vague, prolonged Vitamin D deficiency can lead to other conditions like hyperparathyroidism.
+In the older population, it can also lead to symptoms of osteoporosis like fragile-bone fractures.

 Understanding the risk factors will provide insight into prevention and treatment plans.
 While some risk factors, like aging or skin color, cannot be controlled, some can be managed with lifestyle adjustments.

 The most common way to diagnose Vitamin D deficiency is with a blood test.
 Blood tests accurately measure the levels of Vitamin D in the blood.
 In some cases, an x-ray or bone-density scan may be ordered in situations when bone strength is in question.
 Our providers can review your health history and, with one or more of these tests, accurately diagnose Vitamin D deficiency.

 Of course, treatments will vary based on the unique condition of the individual.
 However, the most common treatment is prescribing Vitamin D supplements.
 Other supplements, like calcium and phosphate, may be considered.